Photo Credit: Christian Stoinev

-Christian says the highlight of his career performing with Scooby was their finals run while competing on America’s Got Talent.
+Christian says the highlight of his career performing with Scooby was the Christian and Scooby finals run while competing on America’s Got Talent.
 When working with Percy, one of their best moments was performing in Cleveland during the NBA Finals.

-“The unique part about our career is that there is no ultimate goal,” said Christian.
+“The unique part about our career is that there is no ultimate goal,” said the human half of Christian and Scooby..
 “I know that I love being on camera and having people see our talent, so I guess you could say that for now, our goal is to continue being seen by people around the world.”

 How Hard Is It to Train a Chihuahua?

 Percy, of the Christian and Scooby Duo, making a basket at half-time (AP Photo/Ted S. Warren)

 One of the unseen extraordinary qualities of the Christian and Scooby duo is the amount of patience and training that has gone into making them as impressive as they are.

 Although a chihuahua is a relatively small breed and seen as rather sweet, they’re one of the most difficult dogs to train.
 Their attitude and temperament make them stubborn, often refusing to take commands.
 It takes a lot of patience to have a successful experience. []